RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 Active object type | Type of selectable object (schema, catalog) Driver supports results scrolling | Driver supports resultset scrolling Quote reserved words | Quote columns/table names if they conflicts with reserved SQL keywords Escape LIKE masks in search queries | Use to access JDBC metadata API.
-Enabled by default but should be disabled for some (broken) driverss
+Enabled by default but should be disabled for some (broken) drivers

 ###### DDL (DDL generation options)